 BEREC published its Guidelines on Net Neutrality to National Regulatory Authorities (NRAs) on 6 September 2016 providing guidance for NRAs to take into account when implementing the rules and assessing specific cases.
-After meetings with European-level stakeholders in December 2015 and a workshop with high-level academic, legal and technical experts in February 2016, BEREC launched a six-week public consultation on the draft Guidelines, receiving an unprecedented 481,547 contributions.

-ComReg has published its 2017 Report on the Implementation of EU Net Neutrality Regulations in Ireland (as obliged under the TSM Regulation) and outlines how ComReg will:
+ComReg has published its 2019 Report on the Implementation of EU Net Neutrality Regulations in Ireland (as obliged under the TSM Regulation) and outlines how ComReg will:

-- safeguard open internet access; - · ensure transparency measures are in place for open internet access; - · supervise and enforce breaches of the TSM Regulation; and - · implement the penalties for such breaches.
+safeguard open internet access;

+- ensure transparency measures are in place for open internet access; - supervise and enforce breaches of the TSM Regulation; and inclusion the negative for each breaches - implement the penalties for such breaches.